Reconciliation in Gawler

 The Gawler RAP outlines practical actions that Council and its partners will take to build strong relationships and enhanced respect with Aboriginal people from across the region.
 This Plan ensures that staff, elected members, volunteers and members of the community are able to contribute to the reconciliation process.

 The RAP framework is based on the three key areas of:

 The RAP focuses on strengthening positive relationships, acknowledging and respecting Aboriginal culture, and providing opportunities to ensure that Aboriginal people have the same opportunities as others in our community.

 The Gawler Reconciliation Action Plan Working Group was established in February 2016 with the aim of developing, and then implementing, the RAP.
 The RAP Working Group comprises representation from across the organisation and the local community.

-The RAP artwork was produced by contemporary Aboriginal artist and RAP Co-Chairperson, Scott Rathman, following a series of workshops with Town of Gawler staff and the RAP Working Group.
+The RAP artwork was produced by contemporary Aboriginal artist (and past RAP Co-Chairperson), Scott Rathman, following a series of workshops with Town of Gawler staff and the RAP Working Group.
 The three large canvasses were produced reflecting the RAP themes.
 Imagery of the artwork is used throughout the document and the original canvasses remain with the Town of Gawler.

 The Gawler RAP has been endorsed by Reconciliation Australia.

 For more information about Reconciliation and the RAP process click here

 Seeking Expressions of Interest - Gawler RAP Working Group